navyz/docker-jenkins/README.md

 On the new form, provide the following information
 - Name: worker
 - Description: the agent to execute all build command
-- # of executes: 3
+- Number of executes: 3
 - Remote directory: /var/lib/jenkins
 > this is the jenkins home directory
 - Labels: jenkins-worker